 - Have multiple liquidation preferences

 - Participating preferred shares

 - Different terms for investors at each stage of funding

-I am aware that there are additional things to add into the model, such as calculating effective valuations (Adjusted for ESOP issuance etc), which are just an FYI.
+I am aware that there are additional things to add to the model, such as calculating effective valuations (Adjusted for ESOP issuance etc), which are just an FYI.
 Maybe I will upgrade the model in future. 😉

 Your cap table is important.
 I did this myself and it has not been audited by anyone.
 You ultimately will need a lawyer to ratify it.
-I do not take any responsibility whatsoever with what you do with it.
+I do not take any responsibility whatsoever for what you do with it.

 Also, there is nothing new under the sun.
 I have reviewed all the publicly available cap tables (including one by S3 Ventures that was decent) and my model feeds on existing logic.

 I have made a rough guide to using the cap table template, which has been posted to SlideShare and is viewable below on this blog.
 You can download it if it is easier.

 I have automated the whole model so there are only a few places you need to plug in your numbers.
 You need to understand the formulas too though, to comprehend what is actually happening and in case you need to account for variations of structures!